puppetlabs/trapperkeeper-webserver-jetty9/doc/jetty-config.md

 that the effect of setting this option may vary depending upon the operating system's underlying implementation.

+### `idle-timeout-milliseconds`

+This optional setting can be used to control how long Jetty will allow a connection to be held open by a client without any activity on the socket.
+If a connection is idle for longer than this value, Jetty will forcefully close it from the server side.
+Jetty's default value for this setting is 30 seconds.

 ### `ssl-host`

 This sets the hostname to listen on for _encrypted_ HTTPS traffic.
 If not